VoxeLibre/VoxeLibre/mods/ITEMS/mcl_armor/API.md

 	name = "dummy_armor",

 	--description of the armor material
-	--do NOT localize this string, it will be concatenated will each piece of armor's description and result will be automatically fetched from your mod's translation files description = "Dummy Armor",
+	--do NOT translate this string, it will be concatenated will each piece of armor's description and result will be automatically fetched from your mod's translation files description = "Dummy Armor",

 	--overide description of each armor piece